holbroow/Air-Hockey-Game-Graphical/README.md

 Will Holbrook
 Student ID: 38722798

-This is my repository for the SCC.110 project "Air Hockey" (Project 2 in the Summer 2023 Coursework (First Year):
+This is my repository for the university project "Air Hockey" (Project 2 in the Summer 2023 Coursework (First Year):

 I believe that i have met all requirements of the program and have re-read the functionality requirements as a guideline, meeting all requirements in my code.
 I have found, though, that the following hotkeys can be tempremental and may require a few key presses, probably resultant of my Thread.sleep(1) methods and busy program multiple threads.